TanjaKec/datachallenge/content/day1/ImportExport/_index.en.markdown

 ## [1] "count"    "next"     "previous" "results"
 ```

-Note that the `polen$results` is a data frame with a list `concentrations` inside as its elemnt.
+Note that the `polen$results` is a data frame with a list `concentrations` inside as its element.

 Ouch! 😳 JSON files are not very neat 😱 They are more than often nested, chained -> you’ve got it: Very Messy! 😫 So, we will leave it there. 😬 If you do need to learn more about reading JSON files in R you can explore the functionality of the `jsonlite` package further by reading [Getting started with JSON and jsonlite](https://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html).
 Blog post [Working with JSON data in very simple way](https://blog.exploratory.io/working-with-json-data-in-very-simple-way-ad7ebcc0bb89) by [Kan Nishida](https://blog.exploratory.io/@kanaugust) provides a great example of how this data format can be used in R.

 ### Other data formats

-To speed up the reading process od txt, csv data files you can use the `data.table::fread()` function.
-You should only pass to the funtion the name of the data file you want to import, and `fread()` will try to work out the appropriate data structure.
+To speed up the reading process of txt, csv data files you can use the `data.table::fread()` function.
+You should only pass to the function the name of the data file you want to import, and `fread()` will try to work out the appropriate data structure.
 Check out this blog post [Getting Data From An Online Source](https://www.r-bloggers.com/getting-data-from-an-online-source/) for some more ideas.

 You can use R with appropriate packages to access other data formats.
-The `haven` package provides functions for importing SAS, SPSS and Stata file formats or you can use `foreign` package for MiniTab portable worksheet data files.
-Try to look through the help of the packages you've been introduced to and discover other options.
+The `haven` package provides functions for importing SAS, SPSS and Stata file formats or you can use the `foreign` package for MiniTab portable worksheet data files.
+Try to look through the help section of the packages you've been introduced to and discover other options.

 ## YOUR TURN 👇